dikshyantacharya/Chess-With-ReinforcementLearning/README.md

 ### Data Generation and Move Selection

 Data generation for training the model utilizes a balance between exploration and exploitation.
 For 85% of the time, the model selects the move with the highest probability, encouraging the model to make the most sensible move based on its current knowledge.
 The remaining 15% of the time, the model selects a move at random, allowing for the exploration of new, potentially superior strategies.
 This methodology ensures that the model not only reinforces its existing strategies but also discovers new and possibly more effective ones.
+Initially, the exploitation-exploration ratio was set at approximately 95%-5%.
+In this configuration, the games tended to repeat due to insufficient exploration.
+Therefore, the exploration rate was increased to determine at what point the model would stop repeating games while still leading to similar positions.
+It was observed that an 85%-15% exploitation-exploration ratio achieved this balance.

 ### Value Function